 The State is also responsible for the cost attributable to P.L.
 1992 c.
-126 which provides free health benefits for members PERS and the Alternative Benefit Program who retired from a board of education or county college with 25 years of service.
-The State paid \$116.1 million toward Chapter 126 benefits for 12,545 eligible retired members in Fiscal Year 2008.
+126, which provides free health benefits to members of PERS and the Alternate Benefit Program who retired from a board of education or county college with 25 years of service.
+The State paid \$116.0 million toward Chapter 126 benefits for 12,545 eligible retired members in fiscal year 2008.